SudoPlz/react-native-bugsnag/README.md

 	project(':react-native-bugsnag').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-bugsnag/android')
 	```

-2. Go to your app.gradle and add the following line in the end:
+2. Go to your app/settings.gradle and add the following line in the end:
 	```java
 	dependencies {
 	    compile fileTree(dir: 'libs', include: ['*.jar'])